 WordPress 5.0 is a block editor.
 Essentially, you write in blocks.
 Every sentence is a block.
 You can add button blocks or “related posts” blocks or a pricing table block.

-New blocks are being created every day.
+New blocks are being created every day by WordPress developers.

 Here is what it looks like to write a post in the new block editor.

 As I said, adding new blocks is super easy.

 Just click on the + sign as you start a new block and you can pick what block you want: